 International Recognition

-The recognition of kabuki as Intangible Cultural Heritage of Humanity by UNESCO helped restore its prestige.
-It returned to the stages, attracting both curious tourists and Japanese people looking to reconnect with their cultural roots.
+The recognition of kabuki as an Intangible Cultural Heritage of Humanity by UNESCO helped restore its prestige.
+It returned to the stages, attracting both curious tourists and Japanese people seeking to reconnect with their cultural roots.

 Government Support and Adaptation

-With the support of the government and the modernization of presentations, including electronic subtitles and adaptations for foreign audiences, kabuki has reinvented itself, staying true to its roots while attracting new generations.
+With government support and the modernization of performances, including electronic subtitles and adaptations for foreign audiences, kabuki reinvented itself, staying true to its roots while attracting new generations.

 These moments in history highlight the decline and rebirth of kabuki, showing how it managed to survive and thrive in times of change.
 Today, it remains one of the greatest symbols of Japanese culture.